PackedCrack/script-collection/README.md

 # script-collection
-Collection of random scripts that I have used at some point.
+Collection of random scripts that I am using or have used at some point.